fusioncharts/dev_centre_docs/getting-started/react/export-charts-using-react.md

 chartPresent: true
 ---

 FusionCharts Suite XT uses JavaScript to render charts in the browser using SVG and VML.
 A prominent feature of the suite is the ability to export the rendered charts in JPG, PNG, SVG, PDF formats and export chart data as well.
+This article focuses on how you can export charts using the React `props` object and `react-fusioncharts` component.

 In this section we will discuss how to: